 - extent to which suspensions and exclusions are used by schools across Australia to discipline students and manage diverse student populations

 - reasons why students are suspended and excluded

 - profile of students who are suspended and excluded; and

 - impact on the health, welfare and academic achievement of children who are suspended and excluded from Australian schools.

-The research will provide the evidence base for policy and school-based interventions that enhance the health and welfare of vulnerable children in our schools.
+The research will provide the evidence base needed for policy and school-based interventions, which will be designed to support the health and welfare of vulnerable children in South Australian schools.